The Day of Pentecost (Whitsunday)

 The Opening Acclamation

-Celebrant: Alleluia.
-Christ is risen.
+Celebrant: Alleluia!
+Christ is risen!

-People: The Lord has risen indeed.
-Alleluia
+People: The Lord is risen indeed!
+Alleluia!

 The Collect for Purity